 2. Living Will

 A living will, or an advanced directive, as it is called in some jurisdictions, is a document that instructs your family on your wishes regarding life-sustaining care.
 The living will comes into play if you are unable to communicate due to some sort of medical condition or disability.
 It is important that you go over the specific reasoning of your decisions and choices with your family so they understand your wishes.

 Let your estate plan be known amongst your family.
 Being secretive about it will make it harder to find your documents after your passing.
 Let your spouse and another family member know the location of your estate plan, what is located in it, and the location of other important financial documents.

-If you want to know more about planning your estate, call the experienced attorneys at the Lucé Law Firm.
-Dial 972-632-1300 to schedule your initial consultation.
+If you want to know more about planning your estate, contact the experienced attorneys at the Lucé Evans Law online or call (972) 632-1300 to schedule your initial consultation.
 We are happy to assist you through the estate planning process.